ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    aspf:  (plain-text; OPTIONAL; default is "r".)
 Indicates whether
       strict or relaxed SPF Identifier Alignment mode is required by the Domain Owner.
-See {#spf-identifiers} for details.
-Valid values are as follows:
+See Section 3.1.2 for details.
+Valid values are as
+      follows:

       r:  relaxed mode